ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Different types of client software have different methods available for creating, managing, and registering keys.
 GNAP explicitly allows for ephemeral clients, such as SPAs, and single-user clients, such as mobile applications, to create and present their own keys during the initial grant request.
-The client software can securely generate a keypair and present the public key, along with proof of holding that public key, to the AS as part of the initial request.
+The client software can securely generate a keypair on-device and present the public key, along with proof of holding that public key, to the AS as part of the initial request.
 To facilitate trust in these ephemeral keys, GNAP further allows for an extensible set of client information to be passed with the request.
-This information can include device posture and third-party attestations of the client software's provenance and authenticity.
+This information can include device posture and third-party attestations of the client software's provenance and authenticity, depending on the needs and capabilities of the client software and its deployment.

 From GNAP's perspective, each distinct key is a different client instance.
 However, multiple client instances can be grouped together by an AS policy and treated similarly to each other.
 For instance,